-Although some sports-related traumatic injuries are unavoidable, most can be prevented.^{15,18,29,30} Helmets, facemasks, and mouthguards have been shown to reduce both the frequency and severity of dental and orofacial trauma.15 However, few sports have regulations that require their use.
-The National Federation of State High School Associations mandate mouthguards for only 4 sports: football, ice hockey, lacrosse, and field hockey.30 Several states have attempted to increase the number of sports which mandate mouthguard use, with various degrees of success and acceptance.
-Four New England states have been successful in increasing the number of sports requiring mouthguard use to include sports such as soccer, wrestling, and basketball.^{30,31}
+Although some sports-related traumatic injuries are unavoidable, most can be prevented.
+Helmets, facemasks, and mouthguards have been shown to reduce both the frequency and severity of dental and orofacial trauma.
+The protective and positive results of wearing a mouthguard have been demonstrated in numerous epidemiological surveys and tests.9,17,36-38 However, few sports have regulations that require their use.
+The National Federation of State High School Associations mandates mouthguards only for football, ice hockey, lacrosse, and field hockey and for wrestlers wearing braces.
+Several states have attempted to increase the number of sports which mandate mouthguard use, with various degrees of success and acceptance.
+Four New England states have been successful in increasing the number of sports requiring mouthguard use to include sports such as soccer, wrestling, and basketball.

-Initially used by professional boxers, the mouthguard has been used as a protective device since the early 1900's.^{13,32} The mouthguard, also referred to as a gumshield or mouth protector, is defined as a "resilient device or appliance placed inside the mouth to reduce oral injuries, particularly to teeth and surrounding structures."5 The mouthguard was constructed to "protect the lips and intraoral tissues from bruising and laceration, to protect the teeth from crown fractures, root fractures, luxations, and avulsions, to protect the jaw from fracture and dislocations, and to provide support for edentulous space."33 The mouthguard works by "absorbing the energy imparted at the site of impact and by dissipating the remaining energy."34
+Initially used by professional boxers, the mouthguard has been used as a protective device since the early 1900s.
+The mouthguard, also referred to as a gumshield or mouth protector, is defined as a "resilient device or appliance placed inside the mouth to reduce oral injuries, particularly to teeth and surrounding structures."
+The mouthguard was constructed to "protect the lips and intraoral tissues from bruising and laceration, to protect the teeth from crown fractures, root fractures, luxations, and avulsions, to protect the jaw from fracture and dislocations, and to provide support for edentulous space."
+The mouthguard works by "absorbing the energy imparted at the site of impact and by dissipating the remaining energy."

-The American Society for Testing and Materials (ASTM) classifies mouthguards by 3 categories35:
+The American Society for Testing and Materials (ASTM) classifies mouthguards by three categories:

-Type I - Custom-fabricated mouthguards are produced on a dental model of the patient's mouth by either the vacuum-forming or heat-pressure lamination technique.^{5,15} The ASTM recommends that for maximum protection, cushioning, and retention, the mouthguard should cover all teeth in one arch, customarily the maxillary arch, less the third molar.35 A mandibular mouthguard is recommended for individuals with a Class III malocclusion.
-The custom-fabricated type is superior in retention, protection, and comfort.^{5,15,34,36,37} When this type is not available, the mouth-formed mouthguard is preferable to the stock or preformed mouthguard.^{32,38,39}

-- Type II Mouth-formed, also known as "boil-and-bite", mouthguards are made from a thermoplastic material adapted to the mouth by finger, tongue, and biting pressure after immersing the appliance in hot water.5 Available commercially at department and sporting-good stores, these are the most commonly used among athletes but vary greatly in protection, retention, comfort, and cost.^{8,15} - 3.
+- 1. Type I Custom-fabricated mouthguards are produced on a dental model of the patient's mouth by either the vacuum-forming or heat-pressure lamination technique.
+The ASTM recommends that for maxixmum protection, cushioning, and retention, the mouthguard should cover all teeth in at least one arch, customarily the maxillary arch, less the third molar.
+A mandibular mouthguard is recommended for individuals with a Class III malocclusion.
+The custom-fabricated type is superior in retention, protection, and comfort.20,43,45-47 When this type is not available, the mouth-formed mouthguard is preferable to the stock or preformed mouthguard. - Type II Mouth-formed, also known as boil-and-bite, mouthguards are made from a thermoplastic material adapted to the mouth by finger, tongue, and biting pressure after immersing the appliance in hot water.
+Available commercially at department and sportinggood stores, these are the most commonly used among athletes but vary greatly in protection, retention, comfort, and cost. - 3.
 Type III Stock mouthguards are purchased over-thecounter.
-They are designed for use without any modification and must be held in place by clenching the teeth together to provide a protective benefit.^{5,15} Clenching a stock mouthguard in place can interfere with breathing and speaking and, for this reason, stock mouthguards are considered by many to be less protective.^{5,8,33,40} Despite these shortcomings, the stock mouthguard could be the only option possible for patients with particular clinical presentations (eg, use of orthodontic brackets and appliances, periods of rapidly changing occlusion during mixed dentition).
+They are designed for use without any modification and must be held in place by clenching the teeth together to provide a protective benefit.
+Clenching a stock mouthguard in place can interfere with breathing and speaking and, for this reason, stock mouthguards are considered by many to be less protective.
+Despite these shortcomings, the stock mouthguard could be the only option possible for patients with particular clinical presentations (e.g., use of orthodontic brackets and appliances, periods of rapidly changing occlusion during mixed dentition).